strongloop/loopback-example-relations/README.md

 ```
 $ slc loopback:datasource
-... # follow the prompts, choose `other` to define custom connctor
+... # follow the prompts, choose `other` to define custom connector
 ```

 ### Create the models